kitnil/awesome/README.md

 - [polymer](https://github.com/Polymer/polymer) - Our original Web Component library.
 - [webcomponents](https://github.com/WICG/webcomponents) - Web Components specifications
 - [tern-node-express](https://github.com/angelozerr/tern-node-express) - A Tern plugin adding support for express web application framework for node.
+- [blog](https://github.com/felix11h/blog) - Personal blog, 3 Diagrams Per Page.
+Written in Emacs Org-mode and exported to HTML as an org-project.
+Published on GitHub Pages.
 - [fedora-ansible](https://github.com/fabaff/fedora-ansible) - Ansible playbooks for Fedora
 - [singlepageappbook](https://github.com/mixu/singlepageappbook) - Content and site generator for Single page apps in depth (my book on single page applications)
 - [YouTubeCenter](https://github.com/YePpHa/YouTubeCenter) - YouTube Center is a userscript designed to expand the functionality of YouTube.
 It includes the ability to download the video you're watching, auto selecting your preferred video quality and much more.